Last updated: April 23, 2026

 We use JSON Web Tokens (JWTs) for session management.
 Session tokens are stored in your browser and are used to authenticate your requests to the Service.

-Your bookmarks (URLs, titles, descriptions, and metadata) are stored securely in Supabase, a cloud database platform.
-Your data is protected with Row Level Security (RLS) encryption.
+Your bookmarks (URLs, titles, descriptions, notes, tags, folders, and related metadata) are stored in Supabase, a cloud database platform.
+Access to your rows is enforced with Supabase Row Level Security (RLS) so that only you can access your own data.

 We use the information we collect to: